albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 **Transparent competency information:** FCAO examinations provide voters with objective data without creating qualification barriers.

-### Structural Inclusion and Legitimacy

-The status quo's vulnerabilities are not only operational.
-They produce a legitimacy problem that compounds over time.
-When geographic sorting means that urban Republicans and rural Democrats are systematically unrepresented -- when millions of voters perceive the system as structurally incapable of translating their preferences into representation -- the incentive to pursue extra-institutional channels increases.
-The comparative politics literature consistently finds that proportional representation systems are associated with lower levels of political violence and higher levels of perceived legitimacy among populations that would otherwise be locked out.
-The mechanism is structural: when groups have a viable path to electing representatives, the pressure to seek influence outside the system diminishes.
-In the current American context, where the legitimacy crisis is documented and its consequences are visible, the conflict-reduction benefits of proportional representation are not abstract comparative politics.
-They address a condition that is already producing real-world costs.

 ### Risk Reduction Through Modernization

 The status quo creates increasing vulnerability: population growth continues while House size remains frozen; geographic sorting intensifies winner-take-all distortions; litigation over ballot access and redistricting consumes resources; legislative branch talent increasingly uncompetitive with executive and private sectors.